aloijm/NoveltyScripts_BT/README.md

 # First level GLMs
 1_3dDec_PIC_NOV_only.csh/1_3dDec_PIC_NOV_only_NM.csh
 Uses 3dDeconvolve to run first level GLMs on the preprocessed data.
-Use the "_NM" variety if the participant responded on all trials
+Use the "_NM" variety if the participant responded on all trials (No Miss)

 3_Quality_Contrl_Par_PICTURE.5.csh
 Extract QC parameters on the first level GLMs.